ethanc8/opencv-python-docs/source/cv2.md

 :type fontFace: int
 :param fontScale: Font scale factor that is multiplied by the font-specific base size.
 :type fontScale: float
 :param thickness: Thickness of lines used to render the text.
-See #putText for details.@param[out] baseLine y-coordinate of the baseline relative to the bottom-most text point.
+See #putText for details.
 :type thickness: int
+:param baseLine: [out] y-coordinate of the baseline relative to the bottom-most textpoint.
+:type baseLine:
 :return: The size of a box that contains the specified text.
-:rettype: tuple[cv2.typing.Size, int]
+:rtype: tuple[cv2.typing.Size, int]
 ````